Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 Gaye, please pass on to your readers that using quality Airsoft replicas of “real steel” guns is a viable training alternative to scarce / expensive ammunition.

 This is something Shelly and I have talked about in the past.
-We are looking at the Airsoft Glock 19 replica at Amazon.
+We are looking at the Airsoft Glock 19 replica.

 The following article includes a giveaway for a copy of “Good Crazy” by Richard Earl Broome.